Homepage » Courses Offered » Undergraduate Studies » 7th 13B045 Neurobiology - Neurochemistry

 Instructors:

-Spiros EfthimiopoulosProfessor of Animal & Human Physiology - Neurobiology (Coordinator) - Ourania E. Tsitsilonis, Professor of Immunology - Panagiota Papazafiri, Associate Professor of Animal Physiology - Dido Vassilacopoulou, Associate Professor in Biochemistry of Eukaryotic Organisms - Ioanna-Katerina Aggeli, Assistant Professor of Animal Physiology
+Spiros EfthimiopoulosProfessor of Animal & Human Physiology - Neurobiology (Coordinator) - Ourania E. Tsitsilonis, Professor of Immunology - Panagiota Papazafiri, Associate Professor of Animal Physiology - Dido Vassilacopoulou, Professor in Biochemistry of Eukaryotic Organisms - Ioanna-Katerina Aggeli, Assistant Professor of Animal Physiology

 Notes: